-Woodside Petroleum is the oil & gas company best positioned to take advantage of future independent oil & gas disruption in the sector, according to GlobalData analysts.
+Woodside Petroleum is the oil & gas company best positioned to benefit from future independent oil & gas disruption in the industry, according to GlobalData analysts.

-The Australia-based company comes top of the list in a ranking of overall leadership in the themes that matter most among independent oil & gas companies.
+The Australia-based firm comes top of the list in a ranking of overall leadership in the themes that matter most among independent oil & gas companies.

 These themes, which can be defined as any issues that keep CEOs awake at night, describe technological, macroeconomic and industry-specific challenges that companies are currently facing, as well as the opportunities they create.
 GlobalData’s Thematic Research ecosystem identifies and tracks these challenges, and how they create the long-term winners and losers of the mining industry.